AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 * Justifications are not checked and are optional
 * Rules regarding parametric exemption do not apply, as per the notice above.

-Appart from that, you can expect those rule exemptions to work in a similar fashion as the ones described above.
+Apart from that, you can expect those rule exemptions to work in a similar fashion as the ones described above.

 .. _Using_GNATcheck_as_a_KP_Detector: